 A street collection licence is issued by the Met and grants you permission to collect money for charity in London’s public spaces.
 If you’re planning to hit the streets with your change bucket, find out how to apply for a collection licence, the rules around collecting donations on the street and how to report your takings afterwards.

 To make sure you don’t have to compete for donations with another charity on your collection day, we allocate a set number of street collection dates each year.

 A charity is allowed four street collection days per year, but each day must be in separate boroughs.
 This means we allow only one date per borough per calendar year.

 Download our street collection dates (see downloads below) to plan your ideal collection dates.

 Please email us with any requests for special events outside of the dates in the schedule.

 Preparing your application

-To apply for a street collection licence you’ll need the following items:
+To make your application, please go to our how to apply for a charity collection licence page.
+For a street collection licence you’ll need the following items:

 If you’re collecting during the London Marathon along its route, a letter of sponsorship from the mayor isn’t required.